 Dynamic node events, such as node joins and node deaths, are open problems.
-A reseeding, or addition of more nodes, represents an interesting challenge to SUMP.
-It is assumed that the communication channel is free of malicious activity only during the initialization phase, and therefore the initialization method discussed previously is not effective for adding new nodes to an established network after the expiration of the initialization phase.
-Although an initialization key to encrypt all initialization messages would alleviate this concern, the secure distribution of such a key is resource consuming.
-Therefore, this problem remains open.
-Node death gives rise to several questions.
+A reseeding or addition of more nodes, represents an interesting challenge to SUMP.
+It is assumed that the communication channel is free of malicious activity only during the initialisation phase and therefore the initialisation method discussed previously is not effective for adding new nodes to an established network after the expiration of the initialisation phase.
+Although an initialisation key to encrypt all initialisation messages would alleviate this concern, the secure distribution of such a key is resource consuming.
+On the other hand, node death gives rise to several questions.
 How is node death detected?
 What happens to nodes that are unable to receive communications from the base station due to the death of a node?
 Since a node's death may alter the hop count of one or more nodes, does the base station have to regroup all nodes that had paths containing the dead node?
 These questions, among others, present an interesting challenge to this protocol.
-Since the base station maintains a list of alternate paths to a node, communication can be re-established easily, but the group membership may no longer be representative of the network.
-Thus, the node death problem remains open.
+Since the base station maintains a list of alternate paths to a node, communication can be reestablished easily, but the group membership may no longer be representative of the network.
+The problems with node joins and node deaths can be mitigated by dynamic reseeding discussed in Section 3.5 on scalability.